asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 to work on outside of the cross-functional team is that often the team never really understands the value of the work.
 They don't understand why what they are doing is important for their users.
-Without a sense of purpose, the morale on the team often suffers.
+Without a sense of purpose, the morale on the team will suffer.

 ## Incorrectly Slicing Agile Teams